inspec/inspec/docs-chef-io/content/inspec/reporters.md

 : The control level status outcomes are `Passed`, `Failed`, `Not Applicable (N/A)`, `Not Reviewed (N/R)`, or `Error (ERR)`.

-: Only supported for CLI, progress-bar, html2, json, json-automate, automate, and yaml reporters.
+: Only supported for cli, progress-bar, html2, json, json-automate, automate, and yaml reporters.

 ## Supported Reporters

 The following are the currently supported reporters:

-### CLI
+### cli

-This is the basic text base report.
+This is the basic text based report.
 It includes details about tests that passed and failed and an overall summary at the end.

 ### json